01 of 04

 Double-Pointed Knitting Needles

 As the name suggests these needles have points on both ends.
 They are short and straight and made of the same materials you might find single-point needles made of.
+They are typically sold in a set of four needles of the same size and length.

 Knitting with double-pointed needles takes a little practice, and some knitters never get over the feeling that they're knitting with a porcupine.
 But these needles are a good choice for small projects if you don't want to work with two circulars or do the magic loop method.